VKEDCO/AndroidServices/README.txt

-1) StartedCatalanService.rar is an Android application with a started service that computes Catalan numbers.
+1) StartedCatalanNumberService is the source code of an application with a started service that computes Catalan numbers.
+Replace images in /res/drawable with your own and edit AndroidManifest.xml and the handleNotificationMessage() method in CatalanNumberService.java that refers to the images.

-2) StartedSumIntentService.rar is an application that computes the sum of the first n Catalan numbers and displays them one by one in the status bar via a NotificationManager object and IntentService. are the first 10 Catalan numbers.